howonlee/diogenes8/readme.md

 Diogenes Mark 8
 ===

-Diogenes is an intensely personalized command line only CRM for friends.
+Diogenes is an intensely personalized command-line-only CRM for friends.
 Personalized only to me, Howon Lee.
 Literally down to using my favorite way to refer to peeps in the plural, `peeps`.

-There are of course other folks who did analogous things, but I wanted this specific thing.
+There are of course other folks who did analogous things, almost without exception more user-friendly (for example, [Monica](https://www.monicahq.com/)) but I wanted this specific thing.

 Installing and Setup
 ---